lukelex/TemporizedSlider.js/README.md

 ```

 ####Shutting off Controls
-Controls is always on, wich is modifiable through the following parameter:
+Controls is always on except when modified with the following parameter:

 ```javascript
 TemporizedSlider.init({